searica/MoreVanillaBuildPrefabs/README.md

 ### Global Section Configuration:

 **CreativeMode** [Synced with Server, Requires Restart]
 - Setting to toggle whether environmental prefabs like mist volumes that are not suitable for general play and building, are enabled.
 Requires a game/server restart to take effect.
 These prefabs are also more likely to have bugs like being unable to remove them after placing them and are a lower priority for me to patch.
-That said, if you have access to devcommands and want to build new environmental locations or new dungeons then you probably want to enable CreativeMode.
   - Acceptable values: False, True
   - Default value: false

+*Note:* If you're doing a survival playthrough and just want more build pieces then leave CreativeMode off.
+If you have access to devcommands and want to build new environmental locations or new dungeons then you probably want to enable CreativeMode.

 **CreatorShopAdminOnly** [Synced with Server]
 - Set to true to restrict placement and deconstruction of CreatorShop pieces to players with Admin status.